Only Wanting One Child? Your Feelings Are Valid

 Parents of only children often become "social architects," proactively creating their child's social world in ways that might happen more organically in larger families.

-Teaching Conflict Navigation
+Teaching Conflict Resolution

 Avoiding the Pressure Trap

-The intense parent-child bond in single-child families is one of its greatest joys, but it requires careful navigation to remain healthy rather than stifling.
+The focused attention of parents in single-child families is one of its greatest joys.
+But it requires careful navigation to remain healthy rather than stifling.

-The focused attention of parents can inadvertently create high-pressure environments.
+The focused attention can inadvertently create high-pressure environments.
 Counter this by consciously allowing for freedom and imperfection.
 Create a home where mistakes are learning opportunities, not failures.
 Praise effort over results.
 Model how to handle frustration and setbacks.

 Protecting Childhood